hmrlcalculator/HMRL-Calculator/README.md

 # How Many Robberies Left Calculator for Jailbreak
 This calculator calculates the exact number of robberies needed to get a guaranteed hyperchrome.
 ## How to use
-1.Download HMRL Calculator.exe
+1. Download HMRL Calculator.exe
-2.Run the file
+2. Run the file
-3.Select your current grinding level (1-5)
+3. Select your current grinding level (1-5)
-4.Specify your server type (vip, small public, big public) 5.Enter your current pity progress shown in game, based on the server type where the progress was earned 6.Get the result
+4. Specify your server type (vip, small public, big public)
+5. Enter your current pity progress shown in game, based on the server type where the progress was earned
+6. Get the result
 ## Source Code
 You can review the program code by downloading the .ps1 file.
 The .exe version is a converted file for a more convenient launch.
 ## Calculation Logic